jamescadigan97/snowfall/README.md

 ![ScreenShot](/Screenshots/Northeast.png)

-For people are EPIC and IKON passholders.
+For people are that EPIC and IKON passholders.
 I have various versions of both passes.
 ![ScreenShot](/Screenshots/epic.png)